-Studying Film in the Sixth Form will test both your practical and academic skills and will challenge you to develop your curiosity, passion and courage.
+Studying Film in the Sixth Form will test both your practical and academic skills and equip you with transferrable skills that employers find attractive.
 The course is designed to introduce pupils to a wide variety of films in order to broaden their knowledge and understanding of film and the range of responses films can generate.
 You'll study British, American and World Cinema, choose your own areas of interest to research and produce your own short films and screenplays which could be entered into National Film competitions.